 9. Hair Styling Cream

 Also called hair cream, hair styling cream offers a light hold along with protection from damage.
-It’s not as strong as wax or gel, but it does an excellent job of minimizing frizz while adding a light gloss.
-Unlike gel, cream isn’t sticky and won’t leave behind a residue.
+It’s not as strong as wax or gel, but it does an excellent job minimizing frizz while adding a light gloss.
+Unlike gel, the cream isn’t sticky and won’t leave behind a residue.

 Although styling cream can be used as a standalone product, it’s more commonly used alongside wax or Pomade.
 Adding a finishing layer of cream helps create a tighter, natural look.
-Plus, cream helps protect your hair from heat damage caused by repeated use of blow-dryers and curling irons.
+Plus, the cream helps protect your hair from heat damage caused by the repeated use of blow-dryers and curling irons.

 10. Hair Serum

 Hair serum is a silicone-based product used to add shine and a layer of protection to your hair.
 It’s similar to hair cream because it’s rarely used alone.
 Instead, it’s typically considered a finishing product used on top of gel, spray, or wax.

 Using it before blow-drying can help prevent frizziness.
 It also adds a healthy shine.
 However, the main benefit is how it protects your hair from sun damage, debris, smoke, and other environmental hazards.
 Regular use is beneficial for the long-term health of your hair.